 Resident satisfaction with the enforcement of codes and ordinances has been historically lower relative to other satisfaction ratings in the annual community survey.
-To address this, in FY 2017, the Village's code enforcement officer began routine patrols of neighborhoods to identify code enforcement issues proactively.
-Also, the Village has strived to improve these satisfaction ratings with additional public education on Village codes and ordinances published in the quarterly Village Newsletter that is mailed to all residents.
+The Village has strived to improve these satisfaction ratings with additional public education on Village codes and ordinances published in the quarterly Village Newsletter that is mailed to all residents.